SirAnthony/django-audit-log/README.rst

 model instance in you Django application.
 Full model structure is tracked and kept in a separate table similar in structure to the original model table.
+Models can be locked from changing and you cannot writing data to db untill unlock.

 Lest's say a user logs in the admin and adds a Product model instance.
 The audit log will track this in a separate table with the exact structure of you